alexch/codelikethis/public/lessons/react/fetching_data.md

 - Create a new React app
 - When the page loads fetch a list of userss from `https://jsonplaceholder.typicode.com/users`
 - Then display a list of the user names on the page
+  - This means you will also be *rendering multiple components*

 # Fetching Data - Handle Errors